 The AD5666 has an on-chip reference with an internal gain of two.
-The AD5666-1 has a 1.25V 10ppm/°C max reference giving a fullscale output of 2.5V and the AD5666-2 has a 2.5V 10ppm/°C max reference giving a fullscale output of 5V.
-The on-board reference is off at power-up allowing the use of an external reference.
+The AD5666-1 has a 1.25V 10ppm/°C max reference and the AD5666-2 has a 2.5V 10ppm/°C max reference.
+The onboard reference is off at power-up allowing the use of an external reference.
 The internal reference is turned on by writing to the DAC.
 The part incorporates a power-on-reset circuit that ensures that the DAC output powers up to zero volts (POR pin low) or midscale (POR pin high) and remains there until a valid write takes place.
 The part contains a power-down feature that reduces the current consumption of the device to 200nA at 5V and provides software selectable output loads while in power-down mode for any or all DACs channels.

-Digital Gain and Offset Adjustment Programmable Voltage and Current Sources Programmable Attenuators
+Data Acquisition Systems Portable Battery Powered Instruments Digital Gain and Offset Adjustment Programmable Voltage and Current Sources Programmable Attenuators